-Apple CarPlay allows users to control smartphone functions such as text messaging, navigation and music via their car's dashboard touch-screen, steering-wheel buttons and voice commands.
+Apple CarPlay allows users to control smartphone functions such as text messaging, navigation and music via their car’s dashboard touchscreen, steering-wheel buttons and eyes-free with voice commands.
 The system is scheduled to become available on more than 40 vehicles during the 2016 model year.

 GM vehicles equipped with a 7-inch audio screen were supposed to have CarPlay and Android Auto from the start of 2016 production.
 On models with an 8-inch screen, CarPlay was supposed to be installed from the start of 2016 production, but Android Auto was not scheduled to be added until March 2016 production.
 On vehicles produced before then, software for Android Auto should be available through dealers in March.